Maloelelei and welcome to my homepage!

 Speak up for equality to empower all women and girls and other groups, to

-Health and well-being needs of all women, LGBTIQ, women of colour, women with disabilities, trans, gender diverse and intersex women, to
+Promoting healthy soil and oceans, health and well-being needs of all women, LGBTIQ, women of colour, women with disabilities, trans, gender diverse and intersex women, to

 International, Regional, National